TheIllusionistMirage/iridescent/README.md

 # How?

 I'm using C++ for the core engine, along with Lua for realizing the runtime stuff like the ECS system and scritps.
-SFML is used for system specific stuff.

 # Engine Design & Architecture